samanklesaria/special_sauce/_posts/2024-12-03-Advent-Of-Code.md

 ```

 [Day 16](https://adventofcode.com/2024/day/16)
-This is a graph problem in which the vertices are labeled with cartesian coordinates rather than integers (as the `Graphs` library expects).
+This is variation of shortest path finding on a graph, except that transitioning from moving horizontally to moving vertically
-We'll need the following utility to translate between vertex labels and integers.
+introduces an extra cost of 1000 steps.
+I'll add the following general purpose utility to translate between vertex labels and integers.
 ```julia
 Base.@kwdef mutable struct IntMapper{K}
     dict::Dict{K, Int} = Dict{K, Int}()